-AP FACT CHECK: Trump’s errant assault on election integrity
+AP FACT CHECK: Trump presses vote falsehoods on wide front

 TRUMP: “In Pennsylvania, partisan Democrats have allowed ballots in the state to be received three days after the election and we think much more than that and they are counting those without any postmarks or any identification whatsoever.” — Thursday night.

 THE FACTS: “Partisan Democrats” didn’t ordain this.
 It was the state Supreme Court that ruled ballots mailed before the end of Election Day could be received up to three days later and still be counted.
-Moreover, when Pennsylvania flipped and gave Biden the lead Friday, that was on the basis of votes cast before the end of Election Day.

-Ballots received after Tuesday were held apart from the rest and not part of the tally when Trump made his complaint.
+His accusation that mailed ballots without postmarks are being counted is also false.
+Election officials are weeding out ballots postmarked after Nov.
+3.

 The U.S. Supreme Court examined the case and did not stand in the way of the three-day time frame.
 It may review the matter again later.